 It’s the truth–90º and little humidity is much more pleasant than 80º and muggy weather.
 It might seem counterintuitive, but it’s wise to pack a light sweater or a long sleeve shirt for evenings at Disneyland.

-On a positive note, there are a couple of additions you’ll be able to catch in August 2023.
-At Disney California Adventure, Rogers: The Musical is now playing in the Hyperion Theater.
+Disneyland has not yet announced what’s happening in Summer 2024, but we’re expecting (somewhat) of a repeat of last year when Rogers: The Musical played in the Hyperion Theater at DCA.
 This Marvel-inspired stage show has already proven incredibly popular and offers a free virtual queue or paid package for seating.
 We highly recommend checking it out.

-In terms of August attraction closures, we have what’s possibly a partial list on the 2023 Disneyland Refurbishment Calendar.
-The temporary ones of which you should be aware are Haunted Mansion, Disneyland Monorail, Mr. Toad’s Wild Ride, and (maybe) Toy Story Midway Mania.
+In terms of August attraction closures, we cover those on the regularly-updated Disneyland Refurbishment Calendar.
+Last year, those included Haunted Mansion (that’ll go down again in August 2024), plus Disneyland Monorail, Mr. Toad’s Wild Ride, and Toy Story Midway Mania.

-Second, Splash Mountain is now officially and permanently closed to be reimagined into a new ride based on The Princess and the Frog.
+In addition, Splash Mountain is now officially and permanently closed to be reimagined into a new ride based on The Princess and the Frog.
 There are already visible signs of the transformation into Tiana’s Bayou Adventure.
 That’s scheduled to debut in “Late 2024,” but there’s an off chance that it’ll be ahead of schedule and debut in Summer 2024.
 We definitely wouldn’t count on that, though.
 It could just as easily be delayed until 2025.

 Speaking of which, let’s take a look at Disneyland and Disney California Adventure crowds during the month of August…